-In particular, the billing for customers connected to design pressure levels greater than 60 bar is lower, in average terms, by 3.4%, with some exceptions at supply points with reduced load factor (24 points of supply with a consumption that represents 0.1% of the forecasted consumption for this level pressure).
+In particular, the billing for customers connected to design pressure levels greater than 60 bar is lower, in average terms, by 2.8%, with some exceptions at supply points with reduced load factor (24 points of supply with a consumption that represents 0.1% of the forecasted consumption for this level pressure).
 It is indicated that these supplies are compression stations and natural gas transmission centers, with the exception of a single supply for transporting passengers (see Annex III).

-In addition, the billing of customers connected to networks with a design pressure between 16 and 60 bar is, in average, 3.7% lower.
-Although the larger customers (RL.9, RL.10 and RL.11) are reduced by between 2.9% and 4.3% (representing 40% of supplies and 97% of the total volume at this pressure level), while smaller customers would increase their billing cost from 10% to 45% (representing 60% of supplies and 3% of the volume at this pressure level).
-It should be pointed out that, after the modifications introduced in the allocation criteria for local networks proposed by the agents, the resulting access tariff billing for this group has been reduced between 15% and 30% compared to the proposal in the public consultation.
+In addition, the billing of customers connected to networks with a design pressure between 16 and 60 bar is, in average, 3.4% lower.
+Although the larger customers (RL.9, RL.10 and RL.11) are reduced by between 2.9% and 3.9% (representing 40% of supplies and 97% of the total volume at this pressure level), while smaller customers (RL.4, RL.5, RL.6 and RL.7) would increase their billing cost from 9.7% to 44.2% (representing 40.5% of supplies and 0.9% of the volume at this pressure level).

 Similarly, the billing for customers connected to networks with a design pressure between 4 bar and 16 bar shows reductions compared to those resulting from the application of the current tariffs.
-With the exception of customers from the RL.5, RL.6 and RL7 tariffs, which show increases between 13% and 30%, lower than those resulting from the methodology submitted to the public consultation.
+With the exception of customers from the RL.5, RL.6 and RL7 tariffs, which show increases between 12.4% and 28.7%.

-Finally, the billing for customers connected to networks with a design pressure of less than 4 bar resulting from the application of the tariffs of the Circular is reduced, on average, by 1.5%, with reductions in all tariff groups with the exception of RL.5 and RL6 tariffs (which represent 0.3% of supplies and 26% of the total volume at this pressure level) whose billing would increase by 8.7% and 15.1%, respectively.
+Finally, the billing for customers connected to networks with a design pressure of less than 4 bar resulting from the application of the tariffs of the Circular is reduced, on average, by 2.2%, with reductions in all tariff groups with the exception of RL.5 and RL6 tariffs (which represent 0.3% of supplies and 25.6% of the total volume at this pressure level) whose billing would increase by 7.8% and 14%, respectively.